tinyvision-ai-inc/pico-ice-sdk/example/pico-template/README.md

 This should produce a `firmware.uf2` file to flash onto the pico-ice RP2040 chip.

 See the [main `README.md`](../../README.md) for how to do this.

-After this, you should have the red led blinking once per second.